Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Introduction

-Our proposed conditional predictive behavior planning framework consists of generating, predicting, and scoring processes.
-We use a simple and interpretable trajectory generation module to create diverse trajectory proposals for the AV considering high-level decisions varying in lanes and speed profiles.
-The CMP module forecasts the surrounding agents' future trajectories according to each trajectory proposal and yield different scene-compliant trajectories.
+Our proposed conditional predictive behavior planning framework consists of three main components: generation, prediction, and scoring.
+The trajectory \textbf{generation} module uses a performant and interpretable approach to create diverse trajectory proposals for the AV considering factors such as lane, traffic rules, and speed profiles.
+The conditional motion \textbf{prediction} (CMP) module then forecasts the surrounding agents' future trajectories based on each trajectory proposal and yields different scene-compliant trajectories.
 The CMP module in our framework is inspired by \cite{song2020pip}, but we propose a novel Transformer-based structure in observation encoding and plan fusion.
 The prediction network is built upon our previous work \cite{huang2022differentiable}, however, the influence of the {AV’s} future actions is only implicitly considered in training time in our previous work, while we explicitly consider it in test time in this work.
-The scoring module with a learnable cost function evaluates these trajectory proposals to make final decisions.
+The \textbf{scoring} module with a learnable cost function evaluates these trajectory proposals to make final decisions.
 Specifically, the factors we consider in the cost function encompass travel efficiency (speed), ride comfort (longitudinal jerk and acceleration and lateral acceleration), risk (headway and lateral distance), as well as safety (collision probabilities with other vehicles).
-Different from our previous work on IRL \cite{huang2021driving} where the environment model is either perfect (log replay) or simple, we use the proposed conditional prediction network as the environment model, which lead to better planning performance in test time.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item We propose a learning-based behavior planning framework that learns to predict conditional multi-agent future trajectories and evaluate decisions from real-world human driving data. \item We propose a novel Transformer-based conditional motion prediction model that utilizes the attention mechanism for effective environment encoding and plan fusion. \item We propose a two-stage learning process where the conditional prediction model is trained first and used as an environment model in learning the cost function with maximum entropy IRL. \item We conduct comprehensive experiments to demonstrate our framework's ability to make conditional and multi-modal predictions and consequently human-like decisions. \end{enumerate}
+Different from our previous work on IRL \cite{huang2021driving} which uses either a perfect environment model (log replay) or a simple one, we use the proposed conditional prediction network as the environment model, leading to better performance in test time.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We propose a learning-based behavior planning framework that learns to predict conditional multi-agent future trajectories and evaluate decisions from real-world human driving data. \item We propose a novel Transformer-based conditional motion prediction model that utilizes the attention mechanism for effective environment encoding and plan fusion. \item We propose a two-stage learning process where the conditional prediction model is trained first and used as an environment model in the learning of the cost function with maximum entropy IRL. \item We conduct comprehensive experiments to demonstrate the ability of our framework to make conditional and multi-modal predictions and human-like decisions. \end{enumerate}